zeth/paxy/README.md

 ... body ...
 SUBEND

 Define a function.
-Use `RETURN` within it.
+Use `RET` within it.

 ### VEC